ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # In sunlit shines, shadows darken,

-# A fish of twilight's moon.
+# A fish of twilight's Sun.

 # Galaxies starlight, a serene pool,